MicrosoftDocs/well-architected/well-architected/devops/automation-configuration.md

 Other configurations, such as installing software on a virtual machine, adding data to a database, or starting pods in an Azure Kubernetes Service cluster cannot be accessed through the Azure control plane.
 These actions require a different set of configuration tools.
 We consider these configurations as being on the [Azure data plane](/azure/azure-resource-manager/management/control-plane-and-data-plane#data-plane) side, or not exposed through Azure REST APIs.
 These data plane enables tools to use agents, networking, or other access methods to provide resource-specific configuration options.

-For example, when deploying a set of virtual machined to Azure, you may also want to install and configure a web server, stage content, and then make the content available on the internet.
+For example, when deploying a set of virtual machines to Azure, you may also want to install and configure a web server, stage content, and then make the content available on the internet.
 Furthermore, if the virtual machine configuration changes and no longer aligns with the configuration definition, you may want a configuration management system to remediate the configuration.
 Many options are available for these data plane configurations.
 This document details several and provides links for in-depth information.

 ## Bootstrap automation